MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 ### Missing prompt for downloading locked files

 In previous builds of Windows Holographic, when attempting to download a locked file would result in an HTTP error page.
-In the Windows Holographic, version 21H1 update, trying to download a locked file results in nothing visible happening – the file doesn’t download and there’s no error.
+In the Windows Holographic, version 21H1 update, trying to download a locked file results in nothing visible happening—the file doesn’t download and there’s no error.

 ### Microsoft Edge fails to launch